 Big move to Australia

-I came to Australia for the first time in 1991, taking part in the National Flute Convention.
-It was a huge shock for me, because at the time, I thought I had to take music very seriously aa the time.
-I wonder, can we actually ENJOY the music?
+I came to Australia for the first time in 1991, participating in the National Flute Convention.
+It was a huge shock for me because, at the time, I thought I had to take music very seriously at the time.
+I wonder, can we ENJOY the music?

-So, after graduating from the college, I decided to come back to Australia to have more fun!
+So, after graduating from college, I returned to Australia to have more fun!

-I became a full time student learning English, because I barely spoke any English then.
+I became a full-time student learning English because I barely spoke English then.

 I learned Aussie accents as well, which I am so proud of!

-I really enjoyed holding many musical concerts in Perth, to perform with the local musicians.
+I enjoyed holding many concerts in Perth to perform with the local musicians.

 In September 2000, I suddenly started to write music myself.
-Never expected that would happen to me.
+I never expected that would happen to me.
 The great love of music must be overflowing through me.
-It is my passion and one which I will continue to follow always.
+It is my passion and one which I will continue to follow consistently.

-In 2001, I paired up with a talented guitarist named Simon Rovis-Hermann, and we recorded our first album “Awakening” .
+In 2001, I paired up with a talented guitarist, Simon Rovis-Hermann, and we recorded our first album, “Awakening”.